Aurélien Quinion: Biography

 In Les Mureaux on 23 March 2025.
 He placed fourth in the 20km race walk at the 2025 World Athletics Championships in Tokyo, Japan.
 Also at the championships, he placed fifth in the 35km race walk.

+On 15 August 2026, Quinion won the bronze medal in the marathon race walk at the 2026 European Athletics Championships in Birmingham, England in a new personal best time of 2:59:29.